thatsnotamuffin/efs-navigator/docs/GETTING_STARTED_GUIDE.md

 Using `uv` or `pip` install the `requirements.txt` at the root of this repository. `pip -r install requirements.txt`

 **NOTE:** `SQLAlchemy` exists in the `requirements.txt` as a future development point for supported username/password login.
-At the time of thist writing, 17 July, 2025, this is unavailable.
+At the time of this writing, 17 July, 2025, this is unavailable.

 ## General Server Setup
 This part of the guide provides some general/generic setup instructions.
 These are written in the context of using `Ubuntu 22.04` as the OS and running the application in a docker container.